 Turn the right dial all the way until it stops.
 Press the shutter.
 To set speeds below 1/30th of a second set the main speed dial to T or B then follow the same process as above to set the slow speed.

-Moving left you see the view from the waist level finder.
+Moving left you will see the view from the waist level finder.
 The viewfinder on my model is clear and bright.
-There is a pop up magnifier to fine tune focus.
+There is a pop-up magnifier to fine-tune focus.
 There is also an eye-level prism finder discussed below.

 Continuing left is the “fast” shutter speed dial, allowing one to set shutter speeds from 1/30th to 1/1000th of a second in single-stop increments.
 To set your desired speed, align the chosen speed with the small black dot.
 The shutter speed can be set before or after the shutter is cocked.